OpenWaterFoundation/owf-app-infomapper-ng/README.md

 The default configuration and basic test data are distributed with InfoMapper in the `src/assets/app-default` folder and are typically removed from the distribution when deploying a full implementation.

-### Running the Infomapper as an existing application ###
+### Running the InfoMapper as an existing application ###

-To update an existing version of the Infomapper to the latest version, in a terminal, move into the `infomapper/` folder of the repo and perform the following tasks:
+To update an existing version of the InfoMapper to the latest version, in a terminal, move into the `infomapper/` folder of the repo and perform the following tasks: